K. Takahashi

 What would help: External anchors may include raw-data spot checks, parallel independent reviews, frozen benchmark cases, or periodic comparison against pre-summary evidence.
 Delayed audit matters because the degradation often appears as a long-horizon pattern rather than a one-step mistake.

-Exposure: A model, benchmark pipeline, or external memory store is exposed to contaminated examples that do not merely change performance but also change which future discrepancies are easy to detect.
+Exposure: A model, benchmark pipeline, external memory store, or translation interface is exposed to contaminated examples or missing records that do not merely change performance but also change which future discrepancies are easy to detect.

-Observer-modifying effect: The system may become better at appearing consistent with the contaminated channel while becoming worse at noticing that its evaluation reference has shifted.
+Observer-modifying effect: The system may become better at appearing consistent with the contaminated or incomplete channel while becoming worse at noticing that its evaluation reference, record surface, or interface contract has shifted.

-Why internal blindness can appear: Standard self-evaluation can inherit the same contamination, so the system reports stability while its calibration surface has already moved.
+Why internal blindness can appear: Standard self-evaluation can inherit the same contamination, so the system reports stability while its calibration, provenance, or translation surface has already moved.

-What would help: External anchors include holdout audits, independent benchmark families, lineage tracking, redundant evaluators, or delayed re-evaluation under a cleaner protocol.
-This shows why the theory is related to concept drift and audit failure, but not reducible to them.
+What would help: External anchors include holdout audits, independent benchmark families, lineage tracking, redundant evaluators, record-grounded comparison, or delayed re-evaluation under a cleaner protocol.
+This is why the cluster is related to concept drift and audit failure, but not reducible to them.

 Comparison with Adjacent Concepts

-This paper does not discard adjacent concepts.
+This cluster does not discard adjacent concepts.
 Most of them illuminate genuine parts of the problem.
-The difference is that they usually center on content quality, intent, persuasion, attack mechanism, distributional mismatch, objective mismatch, or inspection limits.
-The present paper instead centers on observer-state transition, later diagnosability, and the possibility that the affected observer cannot reliably certify its own change.
+The difference is that they usually center on content quality, intent, persuasion, attack mechanism, distributional mismatch, objective mismatch, record availability, or inspection limits.
+The present cluster instead centers on observer-state transition, later diagnosability, and the possibility that the affected observer cannot reliably certify its own change.

 The comparisons below are organized to show overlap first and difference second.
 Several of the listed concepts can be interpreted as mechanisms, examples, or application domains inside the broader lens of self-concealing information and observer-modifying dynamics.